Hi. I’m Susan and I want to share how I got help with eczema that cropped up after the birth of my son.

 - Moisturize regularly.
 As mentioned above I use my body scrubs.
 I also use some type of moisturizer, usually my Body Oil (Lavender Sage or Frankincense & Myrrh).
 If really feel itchy I may reach for my Body Butter (Lavender) or Lotion Bar (Lavender or Patchouli).
 I have had customers report Patchouli Lotion Bars helping for them and still others tell me they had success with using lots and lots of cocoa butter.

-- Your skin is largest organ, so all the things you do for you help your eczema too.
+- Your skin is largest organ, so all the things you do for you help with eczema too.
 Drinking plenty of water, getting plenty of rest and excercise and eating right all play a part.

 - If things get really bad and you can’t seem to get a handle on it yourself, ask your doctor for a prescription strength cortisone cream just to get your skin to calm down enough so you won’t scratch and it can heal.
 Then continue on with your natural healing approach.